 Targeted Therapies

-Targeted therapies are a type of very precise chemotherapy that can slow brain tumor growth while causing less harm to healthy cells.
+Targeted therapies are a type of very precise medication that can slow brain tumor growth while causing less harm to healthy cells.

 Treating Brain Tumors With Targeted Therapies